khritish17/Procedural-3d-terrain-generator/README.md

 > - **Setup Can Be Tricky:** While smaller, getting MinGW-w64 set up correctly and ensuring pip finds it can sometimes be less straightforward than with MSVC, which Python's official installers are often pre-configured to work with.
 > - **Potential Compatibility:** Very rarely, some C extensions might have specific build flags or code that is more optimized or compatible with MSVC, but for common libraries like noise, GCC usually works fine.

-###  Step 3: Install the python library dependencies
+###  1.4 Install Python library dependencies: Step 3

 open your terminal/command prompt and run the following command: